ramlaxman/FirefoxClubData/Web-Development/README.md

 # Introduction to Web Development
 * You can try as many as Programming languages but focus on one from Contribution point of view.
 * Here is step by step guide from Mozilla itself: [Learn WedDev](https://developer.mozilla.org/en-US/docs/Learn)
-* What you do when you have following skills:
+* What to do when you have following skills:

   * System/Desktop/Platform Based:
     * If you know [C++](https://whatcanidoformozilla.org/#!/progornoprog/proglang/cpp/), you can contribute to the core layers of Firefox and other Mozilla products.